Kriptikz/anchor-transfer-ownership/README.md

 First from the SystemProgram.
 This errors out.
 The account can not be used to pay transaction fees.

 Then from within our own program.
+This works!

+Now let's try to zero out the data and send ownership back to the SystemProgram.